 - Non-skippable video ads (Auction) are in-stream video ads that can run before, during, or after your video.
-These non-skippable ads are sold to advertisers via the AdWords Auction.
+These non-skippable ads are sold to advertisers via ad auction.

 - Bumper ads (Auction) are 6-second in-stream ads that can run before the main video.
-These non-skippable ads are sold to advertisers via the AdWords Auction.
+These non-skippable ads are sold to advertisers via ad auction.

 - Non-skippable video ads (Reserved) are in-stream video ads that can run before, during, or after your video.
 Reserved non-skippable ads are sold to advertisers as Reserved Media Buys.

 - Skippable video ads (Auction) are in-stream ads that are inserted before or during the main video.
 Viewers can choose to skip these video ads after five seconds.
-These ads are sold to advertisers via the AdWords Auction.
+These ads are sold to advertisers via ad auction.